doriordan/skuber/docs/GUIDE.md

      kubectl scale --replicas=0 rc frontend

-You should see updated statuses being printed out by the Iteratee as the scaling progresses.
+You should see updated replica counts being printed out by the sink as the scaling progresses.

 The [reactive guestbook](../examples/src/main/scala/skuber/examples/guestbook) example also uses the watch API to support monitoring the progress of deployment steps by watching the status of replica counts.

 Additionally you can watch all events related to a specific kind - for example the following can be found in the same example:

     def watchPodPhases = {
-      val k8s = k8sInit

-      // watch only current events - i.e. exclude historic ones  -
-      // by specifying the resource version returned with the latest pod list

-      val currPodList = k8s list[PodList]()

-      currPodList onSuccess { case pods =>
-        val latestPodVersion = pods.metadata.map { _.resourceVersion }
-        val podWatch = k8s watchAll[Pod](sinceResourceVersion=latestPodVersion)
+      // ...

-        val sink = Sink.foreach[K8SWatchEvent[Pod]] { podEvent =>
+      val podPhaseMonitor = Sink.foreach[K8SWatchEvent[Pod]] { podEvent =>
         val pod = podEvent._object
         val phase = pod.status flatMap { _.phase }
         println(podEvent._type + " => Pod '" + pod.name + "' .. phase = " + phase.getOrElse("<None>"))
       }

+      for {
+        currPodList <- k8s.list[PodList]()
+        latestPodVersion = currPodList.metadata.map { _.resourceVersion }
+        currPodsWatch <- k8s.watchAll[Pod](sinceResourceVersion = latestPodVersion) // ignore historic events
+        done <- currPodsWatch.runWith(podPhaseMonitor)
+      } yield done

       // ...
     }

 The watch can be demonstrated by calling `watchPodPhases` to start watching all pods, then in the background run the reactive guestbook example: you should see events being reported as guestbook pods are deleted, created and modified during the run.

-Note that both of the examples above watch only those events which have a later resource version than the latest applicable when the watch was created - this ensures that only current events are sent to the watch, historic ones are ignored - this is probably what you want.
+Note that both of the examples above watch only those events which have a later resource version than the latest applicable when the watch was created - this ensures that only current events are sent to the watch, historic ones are ignored.
+This is foften what you want, but sometimes - especially where events are being used to update important state in your application - you want to make sure you don't miss any events, even in the case where your watch has been restarted.
+In this case you can keep a record of the latest resource version processed in a database of some sort and then iif/when when the watch gets recreated you can specify that resource version in the API call to create the watch,

 ### Extensions API Group